 Debris, a very promising and strong female teenage-led band in Milton Keynes releases new debut EP 'Mona Lisa', alongside an acoustic rendition of EP's leading single 'Portrait'.

-House of Debris was formed late in the year of 2021 and have been soaring in the local music since.
+Debris was formed late in the year 2021 and has been soaring in the local music since.

 A very inspiring and promising rock band.

 They released a melodic and meaningful leading single 'portrait' alongside an acoustic rendition, these are available on all major streaming platforms.

 Portrait has you invested as soon as it starts, the melody and sound is striking and already has you in your feelings before any words are sung.

 "Who is it you see in the mirror" is the first line, the lyrics immediately capture you and get you thinking, getting you in a state of reflection.